LostInBrittany/web-components-in-2023/step-01/README.md

-# Web Components in 2023 - Vanilla Web Components
+# Web Components in 2023 - Vanilla Custom Elements

+> In computer science, vanilla describes software, hardware or algorithms that have not been customized or modified from their original form.
+> Wikipedia

+Vanilla Custom Elements are Custom Elements built using only the standard HTML, CSS & JavaScript shipped in modern browsers, without depending of any external library.

+In this section we are working with Custom Elements that use the standard as it is.

 ## A *Hello world* Custom Elements